Eurobeat Disney

 Eurobeat Disney (ユーロビート・ディズニー, Yūrobīto Dizunī) is the first of a series of compilation albums of various Disney songs which has been remixed in the style of eurobeat.
-It is produced by Italian singer Dave Rodgers for Walt Disney Records and released exclusively in Japan.
-The first Eurobeat Disney was released on July 26, 2000.
+It was released exclusively in Japan.
+Produced by Italian singer Dave Rodgers for Walt Disney Records, the first Eurobeat Disney was released on July 26, 2000.
 Some of the songs on this album are featured in the game Dance Dance Revolution Disney Mix and were part of the special event "Club Disney Super Dancin' Mania" at Tokyo Disneyland in 2000.

+Eurobeat Disney was later followed up with Eurobeat Disney 2 and Eurobeat Disney 3.